Chalarangelo/jsiqle/README.md

 `Model.prototype.addProperty()` can receive an additional boolean argument indicating if the property should be cached.
 Property caches are persisted as long as there are no field changes for a given record and cannot be specified for relationships.
 This means that properties that depend on other properties, methods or external values are not good candidates for caching.
 If a cached property is stale, the only way to force a recalculation is via updating any field on the record manually.

-Additionally, "lazy" properties can be defined as part of the model definition by passing an additional `lazyProperties` key structured as an object.
+Additionally, "lazy" properties can be defined only as part of the model definition.
 Lazy properties are added to the model post schema initialization and are useful if you need access to other models or serializers.
-The value of each property must be a function that returns a function.
-The outer function will receive an object representing the schema (`{ models, serializers }`), allowing data from it to be passed to the property body.
+These properties will automatically bind their second argument to the current schema object representation (`{ models, serializers }`) and can be distinguished due to them expecting a second argument for it.

 ```js
 import jsiqle from '@jsiqle/core';